peekxc/simplextree-py/README.md

 > Boissonnat, Jean-Daniel, and Clément Maria.
 "The simplex tree: An efficient data structure for general simplicial complexes."
 Algorithmica 70.3 (2014): 406-427.

+The `SimplexTree` class exported by the package includes support for many tree operations, e.g. insertions, removals, expansions, collapses, star/link enumerations, and other traversals.

 ## Install

-The easiest way to install the package is to use from the platform-specific wheels on [pypi](https://pypi.org/project/simplextree/).
+The easiest way to install the package is via the platform-specific [wheels](https://pythonwheels.com/) on [pypi](https://pypi.org/project/simplextree/).

 ```bash
 python -m pip install simplextree
 ```

-You can also install the package by downloading the appropriate wheel or sdist from the [releases](https://github.com/peekxc/simplextree-py/releases/).
+You can also `pip install` the package manually by downloading the appropriate wheel (or sdist) from the [releases](https://github.com/peekxc/simplextree-py/releases/).

-For building from source, see [Building & Developing](#building--developing).
+For installation instructions for developers looking to extend the package, see [Building & Developing](#building--developing).

 ## Quickstart